Keto Krispy Kreme Donuts

 How to make keto donuts

-- Whisk together dry ingredients – almond flour, protein powder, sugar free sweetener (like monk fruit or erythritol), baking powder, xanthan gum and salt.
+- Whisk the dry ingredients – almond flour, protein powder, sweetener, baking powder, xanthan gum, and salt in a medium bowl.

-- Mix in remaining ingredients – melted butter, sour cream and hot water.
+- Stir in the wet ingredients – melted butter, sour cream, and hot water.
+The dough will be sticky but workable.

-- Fry in lard or avocado oil until golden brown or bake in the oven.
+- Fry low and slow in lard or avocado oil until golden brown on each side, or bake at 325F for 10 minutes in a donut pan.

-- Almond flour – Gives our donuts substance.
-Coconut flour works instead, but you need to decrease the amount.
-Use 2/3 cups coconut flour as a substitute.
-Sunflower seed flour also works if you’re allergic to nuts.
-It measures cup for cup with almond flour so use the same amount here.
+- Almond flour – Gives the donuts structure and substance.
+Coconut flour works, but you need way less.
+Use 2/3 cup coconut flour as a substitute for the 2 cups almond flour.
+Sunflower seed flour also works if you’re nut-free, and it measures cup for cup.

 Keto Cake Donuts Ingredients